 Transfer of Personal Data Outside of the UK/EEA

-Your personal information will be hosted in the United States and will therefore be transferred and stored outside of the European Economic Area (“EEA”), where collected in the EU.
-For the purpose of applicable EU laws, such third countries (including the U.S.) may not offer the same level of data protection as your country of residence.
-Such transfers will be made in accordance with applicable EU data privacy laws
+Your personal data will be hosted in the United States and will therefore be transferred and stored outside of the UK or European Economic Area (“EEA”) both inside of our group and to certain third party suppliers, where such information is collected in the EU or UK.
+For the purpose of applicable EU/UK laws, such third countries (including the U.S.) may not offer the same level of data protection as your country of residence, and additional safeguards may be necessary for such transfers.
+We ensure that such transfers will be made in accordance with applicable EU/UK data privacy laws, for example using specific contracts approved for use in the EU/UK which give Personal Data the same protection it has in the EU/UK.
+This may include the EU Standard Contractual Clauses and/or UK Addendum.

 GDPR Data Subject Rights

-Under the GDPR, in certain circumstances, an EEA-resident Data Subject has certain individual rights with respect to the Personal Data that we hold about them.
+Under the GDPR, in certain circumstances, a UK or EEA-resident Data Subject has certain individual rights with respect to the Personal Data that we hold about them.
 In particular, you may have the right to:

 - Request access to any data held about you;